pr-vsl/pr-vsl.github.io/_pages/about.md

 We are actively growing and seeking passionate collaborators to build the future of causal AI.

 * Prospective Students (PhD, Master, UG): [Join us](/join-us) if you're driven to explore the *why* behind AI, not just the *what*.
-* Academic Partners: Let's collaborate on fundamental research and solve real-world challenges in [Video understanding, Document Intelligence, Healthcare](/research).
+* Academic Partners: Let's collaborate on fundamental research and solve real-world challenges in [Video understanding, Document Intelligence, Healthcare, Physics-Informed Causal AI](/research).